 I was beat!

-On the way back up the hill, I passed out this float that was being set up for the parade.
+On the way back up the hill, I passed by this float that was being set up for the parade.

 A glimpse into the courtyard of a home somewhere up in the Los Feliz hills, near where I parked.
 Doesn't it look so cool and soothing after such a hot day?